 You will be prompted to confirm the installation before the app begins installing.
 Please ensure your device is configured to allow installation from thirdparty (unknown) sources.
-You may also need to temporarily disable any app-blocking settings security features that could prevent installation.
+You may also need to temporarily disable any app-blocking settings or security features that could prevent installation.
 This is required because the Android system, by default, blocks the installation of apps that are not downloaded from the Google Play Store.
 Rest assured, the A037M app has been thoroughly tested and have passed security checks to prevent any abnormal or unsafe behaviour.
-It is completely safe to install this app.